experientials/build-template/Brain/Subcognition/README.md

 | Contour Detection | TBD | Python - OpenCV library | The edge detection fails in many cases. it cannot accurately detect the boundaries of the object.
 That said, it blends object and hand many times resulting in a very wrong contour |
 | Hand colour | TBD | Python - OpenCV library | The segmentation based on hand colour gives the best results.
 Even if it's not 100% accurate, it removes only hand pixels.
 This depends on the colour size, but we don't expect objects with the exact same colour as the hand, otherwise a distinction wouldn't be possible. |

+## Gesture recognition

+Mediapipe produces the landmarks of the fingers.
+By analyzing the landmarks (relative) positions it's easy to recognise many gestures.
+See [concept](https://gist.github.com/TheJLifeX/74958cc59db477a91837244ff598ef4a)